Frank H. Ogawa: Early life

 A Nisei, Ogawa was born in Lodi, California and never lived in Japan.
 Nevertheless, as Japanese Americans, Ogawa and his family members were involuntarily relocated by the U.S. government to the Topaz War Relocation Center in Millard County, Utah following the signing of Executive Order 9066; they were detained there for the duration of World War II.
 Ogawa married Grace Ogawa (née Hiruma) prior to their wartime detention and they had two children, Alan and Nancy.
 Nancy was born in the Topaz War Relocation Center but died at age 2.

 After the war, Ogawa returned to Oakland where he found work as a gardener.
 Eventually, he borrowed and saved enough money to open his own nursery.

 Career

+In 1966, Ogawa became the first Japanese American to serve on the Oakland City Council, of which he was a member until his death in 1994.

 Ogawa was a member of the San Francisco Bay Conservation and Development Commission (BCDC) from 1972 to 1988, having been appointed to the commission by the Association of Bay Area Governments.

 Ogawa served on the Bay Area Air Quality Management District Board of Directors from 1979 until 1992 when he had to retire from the Board because of health issues.
 He served as chairman of the board during most of 1987 and served as chair and Vice-Chair of the Board's Executive Committee and Personnel Committee.

 Ogawa was a Republican.
 However, he never held nor was he ever a candidate for any partisan office.

 As a public official, Ogawa was known as kind, optimistic, and adept at building consensus.

 In about December 1988, Ogawa underwent successful heart surgery.